utk-cs340-fall24/OpenVinyl/README.md

 # OpenVinyl

-OpenVinyl is a project aimed at creating an open-source platform for vinyl record enthusiasts.
-This platform allows users to catalog their collections, discover new records, and connect with other vinyl lovers.
+OpenVinyl is a music based social platform where you can discover, rate, and share your music with your friends!

 ## Features